The Benefits Of Sex Addiction Therapy

 Managing a dual diagnosis

 Many individuals living with sex addition also have a history of co-occurring conditions.
 Common examples of these include bipolar disorder, obsessive compulsive disorder, and personality disorders.
-When sex addiction co-occurs with a mental health disorder, outpatient treatment such as psychotherapy and medication can be helpful to address the addiction and the underlying symptoms of mental illness.
-Certain mood disorder medications such as mood stabilizers can be effective in managing the impulsive thoughts that accompany hypersexuality.
+When sex addiction co-occurs with a mental health disorder, outpatient treatment such as therapy and medication can be helpful to address the addiction and the underlying symptoms of mental illness.
+Certain mood disorder medications such as mood stabilizers can be effective in managing the impulsive thoughts that accompany sex addiction.

-CSB can be a difficult condition requiring a multifaceted treatment plan, including various therapeutic approaches like CBT, relapse-prevention therapy, psychodynamic therapy, and medication.
-Many people may also find that support from a self-help support group can help keep them accountable and make it easier to resist urges.
-You can also try the following coping strategies.
+Sex addiction and compulsive sexual behavior can be difficult conditions requiring a multifaceted treatment plan, including various therapeutic approaches like cognitive behavioral therapy, relapse-prevention therapy, psychodynamic therapy, and medication.
+Many people may also find that support from a self-help support group can help keep them accountable and make it easier to resist sexual urges.
+You can also try the following coping strategies to help you cope with sex addiction.

 Journal

 Keep a journal of your sexual urges and times when you’ve made mistakes.
 Track the date, time, duration, and intensity from 1-10, along with what coping skills you practiced, how well they worked, and whether you repeated them.
-You can also journal about your emotions.
+You can also journal about your emotions regarding sexual thoughts and sexual behaviors.
 Studies show that journaling can improve mental health and allow a healthy outlet for expression.

 Avoid prompting stimuli

-For some people with sex addiction, avoiding certain people, places, or situations that might prompt an urge could be beneficial at the beginning of recovery.
+For some people with sex addiction, avoiding certain people, places, or situations that might prompt a sexual urge could be beneficial at the beginning of recovery.
 For example, if strip clubs activate your sex drive, you may try avoiding them altogether.
-While avoidance might not be an effective long-term strategy, you might utilize it until you learn new coping skills from a therapist.
+While avoidance might not be an effective long-term strategy, you might utilize it until you learn new coping skills from a sex addiction therapist.

 Learn from mistakes